ManassehV2/FarmAdvisorAPI-G3/README.md

 docker compose up
 ```

+-> wait for the above process to download and start running (wait about 5 minutes after it finishes the download)

 -> open another terminal in the root directory of the project and run the following

 ```